-A woman can experience a variety of early signs of pregnancy.
+A woman can experience a variety of pregnancy problems.
 Some can be easy to handle and other's harder upon the body.

 Society makes women think that being pregnant should be a joyous and wonderful period in a woman’s life and for a lot of women this is the case.
 However, not all women fall into this category and people are different and their fertility journey can determine how they feel about being pregnant.